KhronosGroup/glTF/specification/README.md

 ### glTF.animations

 A dictionary object of keyframe [`animation`](#reference-animation) objects.
-The name of each animation is an id in the global glTF namespace that is used to reference the animation.
+The name of each animation is an ID in the global glTF namespace that is used to reference the animation.

 * **Type**: `object`
 * **Required**: No, default: `{}`